Purchase, Sale, Construction, Renovation and Operation of Real Property

 Rebate application

 A vendor that is not a registrant can claim a refund if the vendor was unable to recover the taxes paid on the purchase of real property or improvements to it.
-The vendor must file a General GST/HST and QST Rebate Application (FP-2189-V).
+The vendor must file form FP-2189-V, General GST/HST and QST Rebate Application.

 A purchaser that pays GST or QST to the vendor, when in fact the purchaser was required to pay the taxes to us, must request a refund of the tax from the vendor.
-If the vendor does not refund the amount requested, the purchaser must still remit the taxes as explained above.
-However, the purchaser can apply for a refund of the tax paid in error by filing form FP-2189-V. The purchaser generally has two years after the date of payment of the tax to apply for a refund.
+If the vendor does not refund the amount requested, the purchaser must still remit the taxes as explained above, but can apply to us for a refund of any taxes paid in error to the vendor by filing form FP-2189-V. The purchaser generally has two years after the date of payment of the tax to apply for a refund.

 For help completing the application form, see the Guide to the General GST/HST and QST Rebate Application (FP-2189.G-V).